djmaity/md-davis/docs/source/guides/install.rst

 Currently, most analyses have to be performed with GROMACS, and the output is provided to MD DaVis for visualization.
+We have successfully used MD DaVis on simulations and analysis performed with various GROMACS versions from 5.1.4 to 2021.3.
 Other analysis tools may be used as long as the input to MD DaVis can be appropriately formatted.

+DSSP
+""""

+The secondary structure of a trajectory is calculated by the GROMACS tool ‘do_dssp’, which requires `DSSP <https://github.com/cmbi/dssp>`_.
+The latest and only available version of `DSSP is 2.3.0 <https://github.com/cmbi/dssp>`_.
+The executable is called ‘mkdssp’ now.
+Help GROMACS find it by any of the following:

+* Rename ‘mkdssp’ to ‘dssp,’
+* Make a symlink called ‘dssp’ to ‘mkdssp’
+* Set the DSSP environment

 PyMOL
 ^^^^^